Representations of Solvable Subgroups of PSL(3,C): Representations of upper triangular groups

+In the context of Lemma 2.3 and 2.5 of \cite{barrera2022}, $\Gamma_1$ is a dual torus group of type I, and the rest are dual torus group of type II.

-The next lemmas study the different combinations of $\Gamma_p$ and elements of the third and fourth layer of $\Gamma$, for the subcases kmn(4).
-In all of these lemmas, $\Gamma$ is a complex Kleinian subgroup of $U_+$.\\
+The following lemmas study the different combinations of $\Gamma_p$ and elements of the third and fourth layer of $\Gamma$.
+In all of these lemmas, $\Gamma$ is a discrete subgroup of $U_+$, and $\Gamma_p$ denotes the parabolic part of $\Gamma$.\\